 I was delighted to meet three friendly Aussies who invited me to join up with them.
 My hilarious travel buddies made the trip for me!
 We made democratic decisions about where to go and what to see, plus I still got to satisfy my inner history nerd and to indulge as only a foodie can.
 Best of all, there was much less harassment and I was confident to travel well away from the beaten tourist track.

 Respect Local Customs and Laws

-For example, you can’t share a room with anyone of the opposite sex other than your spouse.
+Pro Tip: You can’t share a room with someone of the opposite sex other than your spouse.
 Sex outside of marriage is illegal!
 Don’t be surprised if your host(s) conduct room checks….

 Look After Your Valuables

-Top of my travel tips for women traveling solo is to leave valuable jewelry at home and to be careful with your camera, phone and other valuables.
-I use an ancient Kipling cross body bag and a Pacsafe rucksack with a zip closure and a clip.
-When I’m somewhere crowded, I switch the rucksack to my front and I always wear the cross body bag with the strap cross body.
+Top of my travel tips for women traveling solo is to leave valuable jewellery at home and to be careful with your camera, phone and other valuables.
+I use an ancient Kipling cross-body bag and a Pacsafe rucksack with a zip closure and a clip.
+When I’m somewhere crowded, I switch the rucksack to my front and I always wear the cross-body bag with the strap across my body.
 I also feel safe wearing a travel belt where I can stash cards, cash, passport and important documents.

 Be Careful with Your Cash

 I’ve always found that the cup-sized wallet works a treat. (hide cash in your bra!)
 Just remember that if you need the cash stashed in your bra, you’ll need somewhere discreet like a public loo or changing room to extract it.
 It’s also worth thinking about a travel wallet (aka a dummy wallet).

 YOU MIGHT ALSO ENJOY: 8 ways to keep your cash safe while traveling.